New Trends in Identity Management Solutions

 3) PRIVILEGED ACCESS MANAGEMENT (PAM)

 PAM refers to measures taken to safeguard the credentials of users who have administrative rights to a network or those who have access to critical data; these users are typically the primary target for cybercriminals.
-PAM software is used to safeguard the credentials of users whose access poses the most risk to a business; users have to be authenticated and validated by the PAM software before they are granted access to the credentials needed to access the desired applications.
+PAM software is used to safeguard the credentials of users whose access pose the most risk to a business; users have to be authenticated and validated by the PAM software before they are granted access to their credentials needed to access the desired applications.
 Hiding the credentials of these users in a separate repository isolates their credentials from the general network so that they cannot be readily retrieved by cybercriminals.

 4) CLOUD-BASED IDENTITY MANAGEMENT